rlaphoenix/Slipstream/README.md

     python -m pip install --user pslipstream

-If you wish to manually install from source, take a look at [Building](#building) below.
+If you wish to manually install from the source, take a look at [Building](#building) below.

 <p>&nbsp;</p><p>&nbsp;</p>